 USE CASE N°02

 Digital assets - cryptocurrencies and tokens - are stored on blockchains.
 Access to these digital assets is provided via public and private cryptographic key pairs.
-The blockchain can be seen as a bank vault and the private keys are comparable to a customer’s PIN.
+The blockchain can be seen as a bank vault and the private keys are comparable to customers' PINs.
 The owner of the private key is the de facto owner of the digital asset.
 Private keys have therefore become a major target of advanced hacking attacks.

-Storing private keys in paper format in a physical safe can be reliable but requires manual human intervention whenever tokens are exchanged.
-This remains highly cumbersome if frequent use is sought by owners, which, in some instances, entirely absorbes the added value of digital assets.
+Storing private keys in paper format in a physical safe can be reliable but it requires manual human intervention whenever tokens are being exchanged.
+This remains highly cumbersome if frequent use is sought by owners, which, in some instances, entirely absorbs the added value of digital assets.

 HOT DIGITAL WALLETS

 The RIDDLE&CODE digital cold wallet leverages the RIDDLE&CODE chip’s ability to generate and store its own private key 'off-the-bus'.
-In other words, the generation, storage and use of private keys is entirely done by the chip.
+In other words, generation, storage and use of private keys is entirely done by the chip.
 The usability issue is therefore addressed while maintaining the superior security of cold wallets.
 Another level of security is added by using multi-signature whereby multiple chips are required to sign off on a given digital asset exchange.

-- Institutional investors can confidently access and participate the blockchain-based digital trading space
+- Institutional investors can confidently access and participate in the blockchain-based digital trading space

 - Resolves blockchain technology's most fundamental interfacing issue

 - Mobile – chips can connect via BLE